belle2/basf2/online_book/basf2/introduction.rst

      Unfortunately there is no guarantee of backward compatibility between major versions.
      And for good reason: sometimes things need to be changed to introduce new features.

+.. admonition:: Question
+     :class: exercise stacked

+     If you have code that worked in ``light-5501-future`` will it work in ``light-5602-reallyfarfuture`` ?

 .. admonition:: Solution
      :class: toggle solution